Why is Cybersecurity Audit Important?

-The main objective of IT general security audit which might align with some of the commond standards is to discover any security related gaps in the processes, technologies and people.
-Primarily general IT security audit consists of the following 4 functions:
+The main objective of cybersecurity audit which might align with some of the common standards is to discover any security-related gaps in the processes, technologies, and people.
+Primarily general cybersecurity audit consists of the following 4 functions:

-1) IT General Controls Audit: This function includes generally accepted controls across all information systems implementation.
+- IT General Controls Audit: This function includes generally accepted controls across all information systems implementation.
 This might include systems development, systems operation, maintenance of systems and support.

 - Application Controls Audit: This function is focsed on a particular application(s) which are in scope.
 This might include evaluating the input, processing and output controls of that particular application or software.
 In addition, communication, change control and issues related to integrity and quality of data will also be considered during this type of Applications Control audit.